Truss nominees ‘turn down resignation honours out of embarrassment’

 Mr Johnson also raised eyebrows by handing a peerage to 29-year-old former adviser Charlotte Owen.
 It was claimed that her role at No 10 had been exaggerated as she was described as “extraordinarily junior”.

-Labour leader Sir Keir Starmer has vowed to scrap the current House of Lords and replace it with an elected chamber of “nations and regions”.
+Labour leader Sir Keir Starmer has ruled out ever producing a resignation honours list.
+He has also vowed to scrap the current Lords and replace it with an elected chamber of “nations and regions”.

 But Sir Keir is said to be drawing up plans to appoint dozens of Labour peers to stop his legislative agenda from being frustrated.